ryanweh/rmortamort/README.md

 Big thanks to:
 * https://www.d3-graph-gallery.com/line.html
 * https://www.tutorialsteacher.com/d3js

-...for helping to learn D3 and providing usable examples to work from, and
+...for helping to learn D3 and providing usable examples to work from